Mathnerd314/stroscot/docs/Reference/Modules.rst

   C.a
   with C { a }

-Without ``with``, bare identifiers or the first component of a dotted name are qualified to the current module.
 If multiple modules are in scope through ``with``, then an identifier may refer to any of the modules as well.
 These are handled through the normal overloading mechanism, as if ``a = C.a`` were written for every identifier ``a`` and module ``C``.
 A warning/error will be generated if the overloading cannot be resolved statically or if it is ambiguous.

 .. code-block:: none